mostlydipo/Chat-GPT-Clone-NLP/README.md

 # Chat-GPT-Clone-NLP
-Using OpenAI's API, a cloned version of ChatGPT was created to support chess gameplay
+## Using OpenAI's API, a cloned version of ChatGPT was created to support chess gameplay

+This project is part of a larger body of work that aims to deliver an interactive chess game experience with the adaptation of ChatGPT’s Natural Language Processing-powered chat-bot to assist players with the game-play